-Tool testing is required to use our tools independently as a monthly member, day pass user or corporate associate.
+Tool testing is required to use any of our tools independently as a monthly member, day pass user or corporate associate.
 Tool tests are one on one sessions with members that also review our shop specific safety rules, equipment and maintenance information.

 If you are unsure if you are ready for testing, a great first step is to review our Tool Testing Rubrics, which can be found on our wiki here.
 If you need training on the tools first, please see our current class offerings here.